Tifarahani/NYC_Citibike/README.md

 # NYC_Citibike

 #### Project Overview

+Des Moines requested data for a business proposal.This project is a visualization of New York Citi Bike data (August 2019) in order to explore the viability of a bike-sharing business.Other data points include usage durations, peak usage times, and the key target mark considering Gender, weekday deploying Interactive Interface - Tableau Public.

 ---

-This project is a visualization of New York Citi Bike data (August 2019) in order to explore the viability of a bike-sharing business.

-### Deployed Interactive Interface - Tableau Public
----
-#### Resources

-* Dataset: 201908-citibike-tripdata.csv.zip
-* Software: Python
-            Tableau Public

 ### Converting
 ![preview](https://github.com/Tifarahani/NYC_Citibike/blob/main/Img/Conversion%20and%20save.png)